 When Mom and Dad came to pick me up from the clinic, they said I had lost so much weight they almost didn't recognize me and they held Jenna in a tender embrace.
-Although I was a little disappointed that my own parents thought I'd just change my nails, style, and skin color like that without telling them, I forgot all about it when we really reunited.
-Their eyes were glimmering with pride: "25 pounds, just gone!" they beamed as I packed part of my bag into a second bag.
+Although I was a little disappointed that my own parents thought I'd just change my hair, style, and skin color like that without telling them, I forgot all about it when I saw their eyes, glimmering with pride: "25 pounds, just gone!" they beamed as I packed part of my bag into a second, smaller bag.

 And though they both high-fived me for the baggage fee cuts, I couldn't help but feel disappointed at how cheap my parents had become as they signed me in to the public Anorexia Recovery Clinic right across the hall.